History Norse Mythology

 Do the Galdrastafir Reflect Viking Age Rune Magic?

-But it is essential to realize that the rune magic recorded in these grimoires dates from at least 500 years after the Viking world had fully converted to Christianity.
-There are several grimoires that date from the 15th to 19th century, but mainly from the 18th century, and they record hundreds of magical staves.
+It is essential to realize that the rune magic recorded in the Icelandic grimoires dates from at least 500 years after the Viking world had fully converted to Christianity.
+There are several grimoires that date from the 15th to 19th century, but mainly from the 18th century.

 The context of the grimoires is reflected in the texts, which are modeled on Christian Renaissance occult texts and refer to Norse gods and Christian saints side by side.

-It is extremely difficult to know how closely the magical runic staves recorded in the Icelandic grimoires reflect how rune magic was conducted in the Viking age.
+The grimoires record hundreds of magical staves, but it is extremely difficult to know how closely the runic staves reflect how rune magic was conducted in the Viking age.

 The Galdrastafir work by stacking the runes into symbols called staves that have a specific magical purpose.
-The grimoires record the symbol and describe when and how they should be inscribed to be effective.
+The grimoires record the symbol and describe when and how they should be used

-There is some evidence for rune stacking in the pre-Viking age, in the migration period into Scandinavia, when the Elder Futhark runic alphabet was still used (Young Futhark was used in the Viking age).
-We often see runes, such as the Tiwaz rune associated with the god Tyr, inscribed repeatedly for no apparent reason, perhaps as a kind of magical invocation.
+There is some evidence for rune stacking in the pre-Viking age.
+In the Migration Period (c.
+400-700 CE), when the Elder Futhark runic alphabet was still used (Young Futhark was used in the Viking age), we often see runes, such as the Tiwaz rune associated with the god Tyr, inscribed repeatedly for no apparent reason, perhaps as a kind of magical invocation.

 Many scholars also believe that the runic word ALU, which often appears in proto-Viking inscriptions, may be a runic configuration for protection rather than a word per se.